segmentio/sovran-react-native/README.md

 - Sovran is lightweight and simple to use.
 Subscribing and dispatching actions is easy to setup.
 - Sovran can manage state at different scope levels.
 From global to local to a single object.
-- Sovran is designed to be used with React Native so it supports dispatching actions throughout the bridge native -> RN
+- Sovran is designed to be used with React Native so it supports dispatching actions via the bridge native -> RN
 ## Installation

 ```sh